iquercorb/OpenModMan/README.md

 ## Version history

-0.9.9 (not released yet)
+0.9.9 (19-02-2022)
  - Fix command shortcuts still working when main dialog is not active.
  - Fix scrolling for Overlap and Dependencies in Package Properties Dialog.
  - Fix missing dialogs for package download errors.
- - Fix bad encoding of loaded/saved description text in Package Editor.
+ - Fix Package Editor bad encoding of loaded/saved description text.
+ - Fix Package Editor not detected file extension when open an existing package.
- - Fix network repository description never saved locally.
+ - Fix Network Repository description never saved locally.
  - Update embedded XXhash algorithm to the 0.8.1 version.
  - Update embedded Pugixml library to the 1.12.1 version.
  - New Uninstall tree - uninstall with dependencies - feature.